bootique/bootique-simplejavamail/README.md

         .withPlainText("Hello world..")
         .buildEmail();

-    // of only one mailer is configured in YAML, it is assumed to be the default mailer mailers.getDefaultMailer().sendMail(email, false);
+    // if only one mailer is configured in YAML, it is assumed to be the default mailer mailers.getDefaultMailer().sendMail(email, false);
 }
 ```